 Differential LMPs between regions represent the presence of transmission constraints and line losses that require the dispatch of higher priced electric generation in a certain region.
 Electricity demand can have a large impact on LMPs in a specific region.
-For example, in 2018, the real-time average LMP by jurisdiction in MD was \$4.13 per MWh higher than the average PJM LMP, indicating the presence of some existing transmission congestion and line losses.33
+For example, in 2019, the real-time average LMP by jurisdiction in MD was \$2.25 per MWh higher than the average PJM LMP, indicating the presence of some existing transmission congestion and line losses.36 generation in the nine-state RGGI region that is not subject to regulation of CO2.